Analytic vectors in continuous p-adic representations: Standard resolutions

 Turning back to a general extension $L/\Q_p$ (not necessarily Galois) the functors $F^L_{\Q_p}$ and $F_L$ defined previously remain interesting in themselves.
-We begin their study with some general analysis of certain base extension functors between coadmissible modules. $G$ denotes an {\it arbitrary} locally $L$-analytic group.
+We begin their study with some general analysis of certain base extension functors between coadmissible modules.